 4. Eargasm High Fidelity Earplugs for Musicians

-Those who play loud instruments, play in a band, or go to concerts are definitely at risk to hearing damage, which could cause them real discomfort.
-Thankfully, these days high quality ear plugs are available that block the damaging loud sounds from reaching the inner ear.
+Those who play loud instruments, play in a band, or go to concerts are definitely at risk of hearing damage, which could cause them real discomfort.
+Thankfully, these days high-quality earplugs are available that block the damaging loud sounds from reaching the inner ear.
 But importantly they manage to preserve the sound quality at the same time.
 What you get is clearly defined sound without the harmful noise.

 Bottom Line: A really thoughtful gift that doesn’t cost the earth.
 The truth is we should all wear some form of ear protection and we’ll live to regret not doing so in later life.